cudoventures/cudos-docs/docs/learn/concepts/learn-tokens.md

 Stores a set of members or voters. [***View in Github***](https://github.com/CosmWasm/cw-plus/tree/main/packages/cw4)

-## Non-Fungible Tokens

-CUDOS uses its proprietary `x/nft` module to enable the minting of non-fungible-tokens or NFTs.

-This allows for the storing and ownership tracking of NFTs and includes modules to transfer, mint and burn NFTs.

 ## Interchain

 These are **Interchain Standards** as used by the **IBC** or inter-blockchain communication protocol.